simylein/minecraft-server/README.md

 # MinecraftServer
 Scripts for a Minecraft Server on Linux [Debian] using screen.

+This tutorial contains important steps if you would like to host a minecarft server from the command line.

+# software
 In order for the Server to run we will need to install 2 Programms:
 ```
 sudo apt install openjdk-14-jre-headless